Once Upon a Time season 7

 The seventh and final season of the American ABC fantasy-drama series Once Upon a Time was ordered on May 11, 2017.
-It premiered on October 6, 2017, and consisted of 22 episodes, having aired on Fridays instead of Sundays in prior seasons.
+It premiered on October 6, 2017, and concluded on May 18, 2018, having aired on Fridays instead of Sundays in prior seasons.
+Lana Parrilla, Colin O'Donoghue, and Robert Carlyle return as principal cast members from the previous season, joined by new additions Andrew J. West, Alison Fernandez, Dania Ramirez, Gabrielle Anwar, and Mekia Cox.
+The storyline is softly rebooted with a main narrative led by an adult Henry Mills (West), set several years after the previous season's events.

-This season marked a significant change for the series, as it was announced at the end of the sixth season that the majority of the main cast members would not be returning in such capacity for season 7.
-Lana Parrilla, Colin O'Donoghue and Robert Carlyle were the only ones remaining, while Rebecca Mader and Jared S. Gilmore returned in recurring capacities.
-Andrew J. West and Alison Fernandez were announced as new regulars in May 2017.
-Dania Ramirez and Gabrielle Anwar were announced as additional regulars in July 2017.
-In August 2017, it was announced that Mekia Cox had been promoted to series regular after initially joining the cast in July as recurring.

-The storyline was softly rebooted with a main narrative led by an adult Henry Mills, set several years after last season's events.
-In February 2018, it was announced the seventh season would serve as the final season of the series; the season and series concluded on May 18, 2018.

 Existing fictional characters introduced to the series during the season include Tiana, Mother Gothel, Eudora, Dr. Facilier, Prince Naveen, Madame Leota, and Captain Ahab.
-The season also introduced new iterations of various characters from earlier seasons, including Cinderella, Lady Tremaine, Drizella, Anastasia, Rapunzel, Jack, Hansel, Gretel, the Blind Witch, as well as Alice, who previously appeared in Once Upon a Time in Wonderland.
+The season also introduced new iterations of various characters from previous seasons, including Cinderella, Lady Tremaine, Drizella, Anastasia, Rapunzel, Jack, Hansel, Gretel, and the Blind Witch, as well as Alice, another version of whom previously appeared in Once Upon a Time in Wonderland.

 Premise

-Several years after the Final Battle, Henry Mills leaves Storybrooke in search of his own story, only to find himself in the New Enchanted Forest, where a conflict among its inhabitants culminates in the casting of a new curse that sends the New Enchanted Forest inhabitants to a Seattle neighborhood known as "Hyperion Heights" - and back to the past, before Henry left Storybrooke.
-As Henry's daughter Lucy sets out to restore his belief, Mother Gothel seeks to reclaim her former home by using her Coven of the Eight while avoiding Dr. Facilier and a vengeful witch hunter.
+Several years after the final battle, Henry Mills leaves Storybrooke in search of his own story, only to find himself in the New Enchanted Forest, where a conflict among its inhabitants culminates in the casting of a new curse that sends them to a Seattle neighborhood known as "Hyperion Heights", and back to the past, before Henry left Storybrooke.
+As Henry's daughter Lucy sets out to restore his belief, Mother Gothel seeks to reclaim her former home by using her Coven of the Eight, while Lady Tremaine, Drizella, Dr. Facilier, and Hansel pursue their own agendas.
 The eventual breaking of the curse leads to the arrival of the Wish Realm version of Rumplestiltskin, who seeks to destroy everyone’s happiness.
-His defeat leads Regina to recast the Dark Curse one last time, which merges all the realms of story into one: the United Realms.
+His defeat leads Regina to cast a good variation of the Dark Curse, which merges all the realms into one: the United Realms.